 Whether your design involves one sturdy tree or will be suspended between three complementary trees, always keep in mind that the trees will continue to grow.
 While you will be trimming branches, the best tree houses are built seamlessly into the landscape.
 This means that you won’t be damaging the tree to the extent that it ceases to live.
 Quite the contrary: your tree house will live among the trees.

 This also means that, over the years, even if the trees are mature, they’ll continue to grow and move.
-This is important to keep in mind when deciding how to build a sturdy tree house, as you don’t want to restrict this natural evolution.
+This is important to keep in mind when deciding how to build a sturdy tree house.
+You don’t want to restrict this natural evolution.

 For this reason, it’s important to not strangle trees with ropes, straps, or wires.
-Similarly, add spacers between the beams to allow movement, leave gaps around the trees if they pass through the floor or roof of the tree house, and use extra-large bolts when appropriate.
+Similarly, add spacers between the beams to allow movement.
+Leave gaps around the trees if they pass through the floor or roof of the tree house.
+You can use extra-large bolts when appropriate.

 4. Focus on the Floor Of The Treehouse First

 It seems simple enough but cannot be overlooked that a level floor is imperative to building a sturdy treehouse.
-Not only will it help maintain the life of the tree house over the years, but it will also make it easier to construct once you’ve put the level floor in place.
+It helps maintain the life of the tree house over the years.
+It will also make it easier to construct once you’ve put the level floor in place.

-To keep everything stable, when building a tree house with one primary tree, make sure to center the load over the trunk and then disperse the weight over the branches.
+When building a tree house with one primary tree, make sure to center the load over the trunk.
+Then disperse the weight over the branches.
 This will ensure stability as well.

 5. Keep Safety Top of Mind

-Not only do you want to maintain a safe work environment while you’re building your tree house by wearing a helmet and using safety ropes as protection in case of a fall, you also want to ensure anyone who’s climbing into your tree house once it’s built is safe too.
+Not only do you want to maintain a safe work environment while you’re building your tree house, you also want to ensure anyone climbing into your tree house is safe.
+You can do so by wearing a helmet and using safety ropes as protection in case of a fall.

 The best way to do this is to include properly secured railings.

 Too many tree house owners lay down a floor and call it a day.
 This leaves them ripe for disaster.
-You don’t want to get sued when your friend falls out of the tree and breaks their arm, so do everything you can to prevent this from occurring.
+You don’t want to get sued when your friend falls out of the tree and breaks their arm.
+Do everything you can to prevent this from occurring.
 Do your due diligence, and your tree house will be a source of enjoyment for many years to come.

 A sturdy treehouse is the ultimate childhood fantasy come-to-life.
 However, it doesn’t happen overnight.
 Take the proper steps to make sure you are building a sturdy structure that will last for years to come.
 And if you have questions, consult the appropriate expert.